 It has been suggested that L-carnosine may play a role in fighting catabolism during intense exercise.
 L-Carnosine’s application to muscle vitality and fighting catabolism during exercise has been useful for professional athletes, weekend warriors, and everyday fitness enthusiasts alike.

 One side benefit to L-carnosine is that the increased cell reproduction and rejuvenation apply to all cells.
-Not only are muscle fibers and brain cells rebuilt and reproduced more efficiently, so are the cells in the skin, hair, and nail cells.
+Not only are muscle fibers and brain cells rebuilt and reproduced more efficiently, but so are the cells in the skin, hair, and nail cells.
 In addition to improved muscle performance and recovery, athletes and others will notice improved skin elasticity and tone and stronger, shinier hair.

 All of these benefits make L-carnosine a real powerhouse supplement, which is why it is one of the beneficial ingredients you’ll find in Cardio Surge Energy.